 Finally, Aliens and Terminator actor Michael Biehn joined the cast for the excellent fifth episode as a bounty hunter who stands in opposition to Mando and his Jedi friend.

 Teasing a hunt for Jedi across the stars the new footage showed us Mando and The Child taking on new challenges, fighting their way through the worst scum and villainy the galaxy has to offer and enjoying a lot of scenic spaceship rides.

 Plus, Baby Yoda knows how to use buttons now!
 They grow up so fast.

 And in October, a second trailer arrived – with a 60-second teaser showing the Razor Crest crashing on an ice planet, after being chased by X-Wing fighters.

-It also sees Mando reunited with Gina Carano’s Cara Dune and Carl Weathers’ Greef Karga, whom he informs, “I’m here on business, I need your help – I’ve been quested to bring this one back to its kind.”
+It also saw Mando reunited with Gina Carano’s Cara Dune and Carl Weathers’ Greef Karga, whom he informs, “I’m here on business, I need your help – I’ve been quested to bring this one back to its kind.”

 And the bounty hunter is as loyal as ever to good old Baby Yoda – informing an antagonising alien creature that “Wherever I go, he goes.”